contao/docs/docs/manual/core-extensions/calendar/calendar-management.en.md

 ### Title and redirect page

-**Title:** The title of a calendar is used in the backend overview.
+**Title:** The title of a calendar is used in the back end overview.

 **Redirect page***: Here you define which page a visitor is redirected to when clicking on an event.
 This landing page should contain the Event Reader module to display the full post.

 ### Access protection